cimesa-capacitacion/documentation/content/applications/finance/payment_acquirers/stripe.rst

       #.
 Confirm your email address when Stripe sends you a confirmation email.
       #.
 At the end of the process, you are redirected to Odoo.
 If you submitted all the requested
          information, you are all set and your payment acquirer is enabled.
       #.
-Your can continue to :ref:`stripe/local-payment-methods`.
+You can continue to :ref:`stripe/local-payment-methods`.

       .. tip::
          To use your own API keys, :ref:`activate the Developer mode <developer-mode>` and